Planck 2015 results. XIII. Cosmological parameters: Extensions to the base CDM model

 \subsubsection{Constraints from \Planck\ and deuterium observations on nuclear reaction rates}

-We have seen that primordial element abundances inferred from direct observations are consistent with those inferred from \Planck\ data under the assumption of standard BBN.
+We have seen that primordial element abundances estimated from direct observations are consistent with those inferred from \Planck\ data under the assumption of standard BBN.
 However, the \Planck\ determination of $\omega_\mathrm{b}$ is so precise that the theoretical errors in the BBN predictions are now a dominant source of uncertainty.
 As noted by ~\cite{Cooke:2013cba}, one can begin to think about using CMB measurements together with accurate deuterium abundance measurements to learn about the underlying BBN physics.

 While for helium the theoretical error comes mainly from the uncertainties in the neutron lifetime, for deuterium it is dominated by uncertainties in the radiative capture process ${\rm d}({\rm p},\gamma)^3 \mbox{He}$, converting deuterium into helium.
 The present experimental uncertainty for the $S$-factor at low energy (relevant for BBN), is in the range 6--10\,\% \citep{Ma:1997}.
-However, as noted by several authors \citep[see e.g.,][]{Nollett:2011aa, divalentino} the best fit value of $S(E)$ inferred from experimental data in the range $30\,{\rm keV}\,{\leq}\,E\,{\leq}\,300\,{\rm keV}$ is lower by about 5--10\,\% compared to theoretical expectations \citep{Viviani:1999us,Marcucci:2005zc}.
-The \texttt{PArthENoPE} BBN code assumes the lower experimental value for ${\rm d}({\rm p},\gamma)^3 \mbox{He}$, and this might explain why the deuterium abundance measured by \cite{Cooke:2013cba} is slightly smaller than the value inferred by \Planck.
+However, as noted by several authors \citep[see, e.g.,][]{Nollett:2011aa, divalentino} the best-fit value of $S(E)$ inferred from experimental data in the range $30\,{\rm keV}\,{\leq}\,E\,{\leq}\,300\,{\rm keV}$ is about 5--10\,\% lower than theoretical expectations \citep{Viviani:1999us,Marcucci:2005zc}.
+The \texttt{PArthENoPE} BBN code assumes the lower experimental value for ${\rm d}({\rm p},\gamma)^3 \mbox{He}$, and this might explain why the deuterium abundance determined by \cite{Cooke:2013cba} is slightly lower than the value inferred by \Planck.

 To investigate this further, following the methodology of \cite{divalentino}, we perform a combined analysis of \Planck\ and deuterium observations, to constrain the value of the ${\rm d}({\rm p},\gamma)^3 \mbox{He}$ reaction rate.
 As in \cite{divalentino}, we parameterize the thermal rate $R_2(T)$ of the ${\rm d}({\rm p},\gamma)^3 \mbox{He}$ process in the \texttt{PArthENoPE} code by introducing a rescaling factor $A_2$ of the experimental rate $R_2^{\,\rm ex}(T)$, i.e., $R_2(T) = A_2 \, R_2^{\rm ex}(T)$, and solve for $A_2$ using various \Planck+BAO data combinations, given the \cite{Cooke:2013cba} deuterium abundance measurements.